Can you get a loan for traveling or going abroad? The mere thought elicits both excitement and fear.

 - Loan term: 12 to 36 months

-Metrobank offers loans for traveling abroad with low interest rates.
+Metrobank offers a personal loan for traveling abroad with low interest rates.
 If your trip is coming up soon, don't worry—Metrobank processes applications in as fast as seven business days.

-You just need to prepare a Signed Promissory Note and Disclosure Statement (PNDS) and a valid government ID, fill out the online application form, and wait for a call from Metrobank.
+To apply for a Metrobank personal loan, just prepare a Signed Promissory Note and Disclosure Statement (PNDS) and a valid government ID, fill out the online application form, and wait for a call from Metrobank.

 📌 BPI